microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/indexauth.md

 Imagine having a GitHub organization with multiple [team discussions](https://docs.github.com/en/organizations/collaborating-with-your-team/about-team-discussions).
 In one of your team discussions, you want to collect issues from users via comments.
 Now, to post a GitHub comment, every user requires a GitHub account and needs to understand where to find the relevant team discussion.

-> Let's create a Power App for this scenario that uses a custom connector to call the right GitHub API to post a comment about an issues to the team discussion.
+> Let's create a Power App that uses a custom connector to call the right GitHub API to post a comment about an issues to a team's discussion.

-*Note: Microsoft Power Platform offers wide varity of pre-installed connectors, one of them for [GitHub](https://learn.microsoft.com/en-us/connectors/github/).
+Note: Microsoft Power Platform offers wide varity of pre-installed connectors, one of them for [GitHub](https://learn.microsoft.com/en-us/connectors/github/).
 For our scenarios however, this connector doesn't provide us with the right capability.
 Creating a custom connector using Azure API Management is an easy and secure way to expose your microservices/APIs directly.
-This way, you can expand the possibilities with the Microsoft Power Platform and adapt it according to your organization's use cases.*
+This way, you can expand the possibilities with the Microsoft Power Platform and adapt it according to your organization's use cases.

 ### Prerequisites
 - A GitHub account is required.